bamboo82/AsyncPoco/README.markdown

 .NET Framework 4.8

 ## Is it faster?
-Yes if you use multiple threads for tasks.
+Perhaps, you can spawn multiple thread and use async Task queue.

 ## Fork Improvements
 Instead of using "DBContext.query," it now allows the alternative "entity.Save(DB context)" syntax for snap-in transaction.
 DB contexts are created and shared across threads via ".GetInstance()".
 If a transaction is needed, you should create a non-shared context using "new DBContext()" and manage its lifespan.